genu/nuxt-concierge/README.md

 2. **Can I disable the Queue management UI in production?**

 The management UI is already disabled by default in production.
-If you waan't to enable it in production, you must enable it explicitly in the options:
+If you want't to enable it in production, you must enable it explicitly in the options:

 ```ts
 export default defineNuxtConfig({